enesscigdem/flashcards-vocabulary-next-tailwind-nodejs/README.md

 ## Backend API

-Flashcards are loaded from a Node.js backend.
+Flashcards are loaded from a Node.js backend that listens on [http://localhost:4000](http://localhost:4000).
 Start it from the `backend/` directory:

 ```bash
 cd backend
 npm install
 npm start
 ```

+Make sure the backend is running on port **4000** when using the frontend at [http://localhost:3000](http://localhost:3000).

 The API exposes: